Xentrk/x3mRouting/README.md

 The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event.

 ### 4. x3mRouting Utility Scripts
-These scripts and tools can be used to analyze the domain names being used for a website or streaming service.
+The **x3mRouting Utility Scripts** scripts and tools can be used to analyze the domain names being used for a website or streaming service to assist with determining the best x3mRouting method to use.

 The [getdomainnames.sh](https://github.com/Xentrk/x3mRouting#getdomainnamessh-script) script will create a uniquely sorted list of domain names gathered from **dnsmasq.log** that you collect by accessing a website or streaming service.
 Use the script to help determine the domain names used by a website or streaming service.

-The [autoscan.sh](https://github.com/Xentrk/x3mRouting#autoscansh-script) script will list the domain names query records for a website or streaming service in **dnsmasq.log**.
-It will return a summary of the top level domain names in IPSET dnsmasq format followed by a list of the query records in Fully Qualified Domain Names (FQDN) format.
-Similarly, the script can be used to display the dnsmasq reply records in FQDN format whose IPv4 addresses were added to the IPSET list.
+The [autoscan.sh](https://github.com/Xentrk/x3mRouting#autoscansh-script) script will list the domain name query records for a website or streaming service found in **dnsmasq.log**. **autoscan.sh** will return a summary of the top level domain names in IPSET dnsmasq format followed by a list of the query records in Fully Qualified Domain Names (FQDN) format.
+Similarly, the script can also be used to display the dnsmasq reply records in FQDN format for those IPv4 addresses that were added to the IPSET list.

 The [ASN Lookup Tool](https://github.com/Xentrk/asn) is used to search ASN/IPv4/IPv6/Prefix/ASPath/Organization lookup.